Rhetoric: Ancient India

-Medieval to Enlightenment
+Medieval period to the Enlightenment

 After the breakup of the western Roman Empire, the study of rhetoric continued to be central to the study of the verbal arts.
 However the study of the verbal arts went into decline for several centuries, followed eventually by a gradual rise in formal education, culminating in the rise of medieval universities.
 Rhetoric transmuted during this period into the arts of letter writing (ars dictaminis) and sermon writing (ars praedicandi).
 As part of the trivium, rhetoric was secondary to the study of logic, and its study was highly scholastic: students were given repetitive exercises in the creation of discourses on historical subjects (suasoriae) or on classic legal questions (controversiae).

 Although he is not commonly regarded as a rhetorician, St. Augustine (354–430) was trained in rhetoric and was at one time a professor of Latin rhetoric in Milan.
 After his conversion to Christianity, he became interested in using these "pagan" arts for spreading his religion.
 He explores this new use of rhetoric in De doctrina Christiana, which laid the foundation of what would become homiletics, the rhetoric of the sermon.
 Augustine asks why "the power of eloquence, which is so efficacious in pleading either for the erroneous cause or the right", should not be used for righteous purposes.

 One early concern of the medieval Christian church was its attitude to classical rhetoric itself.
 Jerome (d.
 420) complained, "What has Horace to do with the Psalms, Virgil with the Gospels, Cicero with the Apostles?"
 Augustine is also remembered for arguing for the preservation of pagan works and fostering a church tradition that led to conservation of numerous pre-Christian rhetorical writings.